uliska/scheme-book/scheme/expressions.md

 (Read-Eval-Print-Loop), which - as the acronym suggests - reads in an expression, evaluates it and immediately prints the resulting value.
 For all but the most trivial use cases this shell is too limited, but for experimenting with expressions and data types it is pretty much ideal.

-LilyPond provides such a shell that is fired up with the command `lilypond scheme-sandbox`, which will lead you to a command prompt:
+LilyPond provides such a shell whose most important advantage is that it provides exactly the environment LilyPond is running in.
+Firing it up with the command `lilypond scheme-sandbox` you can test how any given expression behaves in the LilyPond context:

 ```
+$ lilypond scheme-sandbox
 GNU LilyPond 2.19.39
 Processing `/home/username/lilypond/usr/share/lilypond/current/ly/scheme-sandbox.ly'
 Parsing...